Snow makes for messy morning commute in Massachusetts

-ANDOVER, MA (WHDH) - The snowfall in Andover may be good for snowman and snowballs later, but it is not good for the morning commute.
+ANDOVER, MA (WHDH) - The snowfall in Andover may be good for snowmen and snowballs, but it is not good for the morning commute.

 Crews worked overnight to pre-treat the roads to help make for a safer travel.

-The snow began falling at a steady pace early Wednesday morning, with four to six inches expected in the area.
+The snow began falling at a steady pace early Wednesday morning, with four to seven inches expected in the area.

-Those driving in the area are urged to drive slow on the roads as they become slick.
+Those driving are urged to drive slow on the roads as they become slick.

 For more, visit the 7Weather page.